ZoeNezuko/MyBlog/README.md

 npm run serve

 ```
-**OK, at this point, the server has started successfully.
-At this time, directly enter `http://localhost:8080/` in the address bar to access the project.**
+**OK, so far, the server has started successfully.
+At this time, directly enter `http://localhost:8080` in the address bar to access the project.**